Abstraction Health

 Key findings

-• An RCT in older adults found NMN maintained walking speed and improved sleep quality compared to placebo.
+• A double-blind RCT in older adults found NMN maintained walking speed and improved sleep quality, suggesting modest functional benefits in aging populations.

-• A meta-analysis of NMN and related compounds found evidence of effects on skeletal muscle mass and function, though effect sizes were modest.
+• A meta-analysis examining NMN and NR effects on skeletal muscle mass and function found some positive signals, though effect sizes and consistency across studies remain limited.

 Evidence gaps